"Ponselle was a true vocal phenomenon… She sang with a perfect voice, with faultless musicality…

 The Arthur Friedheim Library at the Peabody Conservatory is proud to present artifacts from Ponselle’s remarkable career and opulent estate.
 This web exhibit features items from the Rosa Ponselle Collection to tell the story of Ponselle's life and influence.
 Click on the thumbnail photos throughout the exhibit for a closer look.

-Some physical items from the Ponselle collection are already on display inside the Arthur Friedheim Library, and an exhibit featuring items from Villa Pace will be open to the public in January 2018.
+Some physical items from the Ponselle collection are on display inside the Arthur Friedheim Library.
 To learn more about the collection and to contact the archives, visit our About the Collection page.